jxxcarlson/markdown-demo/README.md

 ````

-## Installing the demo server
+## Running the server

-There is used by a small server locatad in `./public/server`
+There is a small demo server located in `./public/server`.
-that has been included.
 The files served are in `./public/server/data`.
 The server is written in [Deno](https://deno.land/), which is
 a successor to Node written by Ryan Dahl, the creator of Node.
 To install Deno, run the relevant one of the following two